SalomePlatform/adao/doc/en/ref_output_variables.rst

 #.
 In the case where the user defines the post-processing in his ADAO case, it uses an external script file or commands in the field type "*String*" or "*Template*".
 The script it provides has a fixed variable "*ADD*" in the namespace.
 #.
 In the case where the user defines the post-processing in its YACS scheme by a Python node located after the block of calculation, it should add a input port of type "*pyobj*" named for example "*Study*", graphically connected to the output port "*algoResults*" of the calculation block.
 The Python post-processing node must then start with ``ADD = Study.getResults()``.

+Templates are given hereafter as :ref:`subsection_r_o_v_Template`.
 In all cases, the post-processing of the user has in the namespace a variable whose name is "*ADD*", and whose only available method is named ``get``.
 The arguments of this method are an output information name, as described in the :ref:`subsection_r_o_v_Inventaire`.

 For example, to have the optimal state after a data assimilation or optimization